 She waited patiently through my entire workshop to ask me one question…

 Jackie had been to several of my seminars and workshops over the years.
 She always took pages upon pages of notes.
-I could tell she was eager to grow her consulting business.
-She wanted to grow it quickly.
-She was in transition from Employee to Business Owner.
+I could tell she was eager to grow her online business.

-As I anticipated, when we hit the Q&A period of the workshop and Jackie’s hand shot up.
+As I anticipated, when we hit the Q&A period of the workshop, Jackie’s hand shot up.

 “How do I know what’s working?
 I don’t have time to waste on stuff that doesn’t work”